 • Value for money seats

 Circle - Seats 7-43 in Rows A to F. Great view of the stage without paying a hefty price.
 These seats are also the most popular and tend to sell out soon.
-Check out the real time availability and pricing for Bat Out of Hell and get your tickets before they run out.
+Check out the real-time availability and pricing for The Prince of Egypt and White Christmas and get your tickets before they run out.

 • If money were no matter